viola137/DistributedSystems/README.md

 $ java -version
 ```

-If it is the output will look somewhat like this:
+If it is not installed the output will look somewhat like this:

 ```bash
 Command 'java' not found, but can be installed with: